mjahmed-wd/Hero-riders/README.md

-# Hero Rider -- A Ride Sharing & Booking Service
+# Hero Riders -- A Ride Sharing & Booking Service

-This project is live at [Create React App](https://github.com/facebook/create-react-app).
+This project is live at [Hero Riders](https://hero-rider.netlify.app/).

 ## Vehicles
 1. Bike